jrjones/blog.jrj.org/pages/about.md

 exploring the intersection between spatial computing (VR/AR/MR) and Artificial Intelligence.

-Before Virtual Neural, I was the **Group Product Manager** for the Adobe Experience PLatform Identity Service.
+Before Virtual Neural, I was the **Group Product Manager** for the Adobe Experience Platform Identity Service.
 Before that, I was on the [**Adobe Primetime Video**](http://www.adobe.com/solutions/primetime.html) team.

 I live with my wife **Rachel** and my dog Loki in Pleasant Grove, UT (I was raised in Scottsdale, Arizona, and spent most of my adult life in Seattle.)